 - acupuncturists.

-A person accused under PC 653 can challenge the accusation by raising a legal defense.
+If you are accused under PC 653, we can challenge the accusation by raising a legal defense.
 A good defense can often get a charge reduced or even dismissed.
-Please note, though, that it is critical for an accused to hire an attorney to get the most effective defense.

-- licensed practitioner of the healing arts; and/or,
+- you were a licensed practitioner of the healing arts; and/or;

 Recall that Penal Code 653 provides a very specific definition of the phrase “to tattoo.”
-A valid defense, therefore, is for a defendant to show that his actions did not fall within this definition.
-For example, a person that places a temporary tattoo on a child is not guilty of a crime because he did not prick a needle into the child’s skin.
+A valid defense, therefore, is to show that your actions did not fall within this definition.
+For example, placing a temporary tattoo on a child is not a crime because you did not prick a needle into the child’s skin.

 Also recall that there is an exception under PC 653 for licensed practitioners of the healing arts.
-If these professionals “tattoo” a minor in the course of their practice (e.g., a medical assistant drawing blood from a minor), then they are not guilty of a crime.
-Penal Code 653 specifically frees them from criminal liability.
+If you as a licensed healing arts professional “tattoo” a minor in the course of your practice (such as by drawing blood from a minor), then you are not guilty of a crime.
+Penal Code 653 specifically frees you from criminal liability.

-If a person was stopped or arrested for violating PC 653, and there was no probable cause, then any evidence obtained following the improper stop/arrest could get excluded from the case.
-This exclusion could result in the dismissal or reduction in charges.
+If you were stopped or arrested for violating PC 653, and there was no probable cause, then any evidence obtained following the improper stop/arrest could get excluded from the case.
+This exclusion could result in the dismissal or reduction of charges.

-“Probable cause” essentially means that there is a reasonable belief that someone committed a crime (based on all of the circumstances).
+“Probable cause” essentially means that there is a reasonable belief that you committed a crime (based on all of the circumstances).

 3. Penalties, Punishment, and Sentencing

-If a party is guilty of tattooing a minor, he is charged with a misdemeanor.
+Tattooing a minor is a misdemeanor.
 The offense is punishable by:

 - imprisonment in the county jail for not more than six months; and/or,